Preterm Labor - Home Treatment

 that you can avoid starting the contractions again later.

-Although stress is not considered a direct cause of preterm
+Although stress isn't thought to be a direct cause of preterm

-labor, do what you can to reduce stress in your life for your own good.
+labor, do what you can to reduce stress in your life.
 Try to

 do less, ask for help, and eat well.